Hawaiian Kingdom: Royal estates

-Early in its history, the Hawaiian Kingdom was governed from several locations including coastal towns on the islands of Hawaiʻi and Maui (Lāhainā).
-It wasn't until the reign of Kamehameha III that a capital was established in Honolulu on the Island of Oʻahu.
+Early in its history, the Hawaiian Kingdom was governed from coastal towns on the islands of Hawaiʻi and Maui (Lāhainā).
+During the reign of Kamehameha III, a capital was established in Honolulu.

-By the time Kamehameha V was king, he saw the need to build a royal palace fitting of the Hawaiian Kingdom's new-found prosperity and standing with the royals of other nations.
+Kamehameha V decided to build a royal palace fitting the Hawaiian Kingdom's new-found prosperity and standing with the royals of other nations.
 He commissioned the building of the palace at Aliʻiōlani Hale.
 He died before it was completed.
-Today, the palace houses the Supreme Court of the State of Hawaiʻi.
+Later, the Supreme Court of the State of Hawaiʻi occupied the building.

-David Kalākaua shared the dream of Kamehameha V to build a palace, and eagerly desired the trappings of European royalty.
+David Kalākaua shared the dream of Kamehameha V to build a palace, and desired the trappings of European royalty.
 He commissioned the construction of ʻIolani Palace.
-In later years, the palace would become his sister's makeshift prison under guard by the forces of the Republic of Hawaii, the site of the official raising of the U.S. flag during annexation, and then territorial governor's and legislature's offices.
-It is now a museum.
+In later years, the palace served as his sister's makeshift prison, the site of the official raising of the U.S. flag during annexation, and then territorial governor's and legislature's offices, ultimately becoming a museum.